mardix/litedom/docs/content/guide-docs/component.md

 #### **`created`**
 [function]
 This is a lifecycle hook method.
-It runs once the instance is created.
+It runs once the component is added on the page.

 #### **`updated`**
 [function]
 This is a lifecycle hook method.
-It runs each time the instance is updated.
+It runs each time the data or the store update the component's state.

+#### **`removed`**
+[function]
+This is a lifecycle hook method.
+It runs once the component is removed from the page.

 #### **`template`**
 [string]